Startup Europe 2017: More funding, fewer exits offer mixed picture of entrepreneurial progress

 France continued to surge, boasting the most funding rounds in 2017, thanks in no small part to the fact that the government-based bank Bpifrance and Paris-based Kima Ventures were the two most active venture investors last year.
 But France only ranked fourth in overall funding (behind Israel), indicating that much of the funding there is still going to earlier stage companies.

-What Europe ultimately desires is a steady stream of exits to demonstrate its prowess and to continue convincing investors that high-risk capital in the region can product solid returns.
+What Europe ultimately desires is a steady stream of exits to demonstrate its prowess and to convince investors that high-risk capital in the region can product solid returns.
 For the moment, a large chunk of the investment capital across the continent still flows from government sources rather than private investors.

 More exits might help shift that equation.
 But the record in that department last year wasn’t great.